 A lot of guys think that throwing on a dark, solid colored suit means they’re ready for an interview.
 But if the suit doesn’t fit you well, you could be doing serious damage to the first impression you give off.

 A poor fit looks sloppy.
-“Looking sloppy signals a lack of concern for how you present yourself,” says Jenny Rae, our Managing Director, adding “presenting is a key part of consulting, so it’s important to show that you care about how you present yourself when meeting with a client or a hiring manager.”
+“Looking sloppy signals a lack of concern for how you present yourself,” says Jenny Rae, our CEO, adding “presenting is a key part of consulting, so it’s important to show that you care about how you present yourself when meeting with a client or a hiring manager.”

 But what exactly is a good fit?
 Black Lapel’s Derek Tian shares that “It’s really just about keeping things in proportion.”